mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 to the Python community
 or the Python language itself.

+**PyPI:**
+Python Package Index -
+the official index of public Python software.
+This is where packages come from when you use `pip install`.

 **REGEX:**
 Regular Expression -
 A regex is a concise string definition